-The question, “Can a soul or spirit be destroyed?” is an important one.
-Some oppose literal destruction by resorting to the reasoning that people are spiritual beings, and “By definition, a spirit cannot die.
-A spirit is an immortal being” (Robertson 72).
+“Can a human soul or spirit be destroyed?”
+Some oppose the doctrine of literal everlasting destruction (Matthew 10:28, Hebrews 10:26-27, Romans 6:23 & Luke 19:27) by resorting to the reasoning that people are spiritual beings, and “By definition, a spirit cannot die.
+A spirit is an immortal being” (Robertson 72, ANSWERS).

-You’ll notice that anyone who makes such an argument will fail to quote any Biblical passages to support this definition.
+You’ll notice that anyone who makes such an argument will fail to quote any biblical passages to support this definition.
 That’s because there are none.
 Nor does a standard English dictionary support this definition.
-The Funk and Wagnall’s dictionary defines ‘spirit’ as “A supernatural and immaterial being.”
+The Funk & Wagnall’s dictionary defines ‘spirit’ as “A supernatural and immaterial being.”
 A spirit is an immaterial being, that’s all.
 This certainly doesn’t mean an immaterial being is unable to die.

-The exception would be creatures who willingly accept God’s gift of unconditional immortality, specifically the devil and his angels.
+The exception would be creatures who willingly accept God’s gift of unconditional immortality, specifically the devil & his filthy angels.
 God will one day grant unconditional immortality to people, but only those who have been redeemed through spiritual rebirth in Christ.
 Such people will have “the right to the tree of life” and live forever (see Revelation 22:14,19 and 2:7).
 As for unredeemed human beings, God refuses to grant such people this right because they’d have to exist forever in a miserable fallen state, like the fallen angels.
 Needless to say, unconditional immortality as such would be a curse.
 This is why, after Adam sinned and spiritually died, God said: “He must not be allowed to reach out his hand and take also from the tree of life and eat, and live forever” (Genesis 3:22).
 God therefore denied Adam access to the tree of life (verses 23-24).
-See Chapter Four for more details on this matter.
+See Chapter Four of HELL KNOW for important details on this topic.

-Human beings presently have yet to attain unconditional immortality and therefore are mercifully subject to literal death and destruction as justly deemed by the Almighty.
+Immortality is only available in Christ (2 Timothy 1:10 & Romans 2:7).
+Human beings presently have yet to attain unconditional immortality and therefore are mercifully subject to literal death and destruction as justly deemed by the Almighty (James 4:12).